Journalists barred as Rivers govt begins demolition of Bayelsa govt property

-The twin structures of 12 flats occupying Plots 34 & 35 (No 5 Akassa Street) and Plot 37 (No 9 Akassa Street ) in the Golf Course Extension Layout, Port Harcourt, serve as official residence for workers od the Bayelsa Liaison Office in Port Harcourt.
+The twin structures of 12 flats occupying Plots 34 & 35 (No 5 Akassa Street) and Plot 37 (No 9 Akassa Street ) in the Golf Course Extension Layout, Port Harcourt, serve as the official residence for workers of the Bayelsa Liaison Office in Port Harcourt.

-The demolition squad of the Rivers Government which moved into the property with armed security operatives Friday began knocking down the buildings, following expiration of a 14 day eviction notice and intent to demolish on claims that they constitute nuisance and unbefitting for the urban renewal focus of the government.
+The demolition squad of the Rivers Government which moved into the property with armed security operatives Friday began knocking down the buildings, following the expiration of a 14-day eviction notice and intent to demolish on claims that they constitute a nuisance and unbefitting for the urban renewal focus of the government.

 The Administrator Officer at the Bayelsa Liaison office in Port Harcourt, Woseebimu Frank-Oputu said, “It was my pastor that came with a truck to carry my property.
 I and my family are putting up in the church.”